My I-130 petition is for:

 After the approval of an I-130 petition, USCIS will send your file to the National Visa Center (NVC).
 And the NVC will eventually coordinate the transfer of your case to the U.S. consulate in the country where you reside.
 This is known as consular processing.
 The NVC will notify you when it is time to begin the next steps in processing your approved petition.
 You will likely go through these steps:

-You can reach these services and learn more about each by visiting the Department of State website.
-Expect this part of the process to take approximately 6 to 10 weeks.
+You can learn more about the consular process by visiting the Department of State website.
+Expect this part of the process to take approximately 6 to 10 weeks if there is not significant backlog.

 Once the NVC is satisfied that you have correctly submitted the required documents and have paid the fees, you'll be able to schedule an interview at the U.S. embassy or consulate.
 All applicants must also undergo a medical examination performed by an authorized physician and obtain certain vaccinations before the government will issue the visa.